 You’ll also take business electives to broaden your knowledge base and give you a deeper understanding of what makes a business run.

 Flexible, to Fit Your Life

 We understand busy—this is a graduate degree on your terms.
 Our EC Flex format is a combination of online and on-campus classes.
-These programs run simultaneously, and online students are welcome to visit campus for classes or meetings.
-In addition, all lectures are recorded and so you can customize your studies to your schedule and your priorities.
+These programs run simultaneously, and online students are welcome to visit the campus for classes or meetings.
+Also, all lectures are recorded and so you can customize your studies to your schedule and your priorities.